sgago/algomon/readme.md

 ```

 Couple notes:
+- Priority queue is an abstraction over a heap, minheap and maxheap are the concrete implementations.
 - Max heaps are the same, but we just change the each-child-key-is-greater property to each child is less.
 - Usually, heaps are binary tree, but you can also get k-ary heaps or k-heaps.
 - A priority queue is an abstraction on the heap, a min/max heap is the concrete implementation.